Investigators still unable to find cause of 787 fire

 The Dreamliner's troubles have roiled the airline industry, with safety regulators and experts warning that investigations into the cause of a series of small fires on the plane could take months or even a year.

-Regulators grounded the Dreamliner on Jan.
-16 after a series of safety incidents, including one on a Japan Airlines Dreamliner in Boston and an All Nippon Airways Dreamliner in Japan.
+Regulators grounded the Dreamliner on January 16 after a series of safety incidents, including one on a Japan Airlines (9201.T) Dreamliner in Boston and an All Nippon Airways Dreamliner in Japan.
 The incident in Japan forced a plane to make an emergency landing.

 The grounding has forced hundreds of flight cancellations worldwide, including in the United States, India and South America.